UMAprotocol/docs/docs/uma-tokenholders/adding-price-id.md

 ---
-title: Price identifiers and collateral currencies
+title: Overview of price identifiers and collateral currencies
-sidebar_label: Price Identifiers & Collateral Currencies
+sidebar_label: Overview
 ---

 ## What is a price identifier?